gramps-project/gramps-web/README.md

-# Gramps.js &ndash; the Gramps Web frontend
+# Gramps Web &ndash; Frontend

-**Users of _Gramps Web_, please see the [Gramps Web documentation site](https://www.grampsweb.org/) for details on setup, usage, where to get help, and how to contribute.**

-## Description

-Gramps.js is the responsive Javascript frontend of <a href="https://www.grampsweb.org/">Gramps Web</a>, a modern web app that allows to browse and collaboratively edit a genealogical database, based on and interoperable with the <a href="https://gramps-project.org">Gramps</a> desktop application.
-See <a href="https://github.com/gramps-project/gramps-webapi">Gramps Web API</a> for the Python backend repository.
+This is the repository for the frontend of [Gramps Web](https://www.grampsweb.org/), a modern web app that allows to browse and collaboratively edit a genealogical database, based on and interoperable with the <a href="https://gramps-project.org">Gramps</a> desktop application.

+Gramps Web is composed of three building blocks: at its core, the [Gramps](https://github.com/gramps-project/gramps) Python library that also powers the desktop application, secondly [Gramps Web API](https://github.com/gramps-project/gramps-web-api), a Python REST API server that makes a Gramps database accessible over the web, and finally the Javascript web interface, or frontend, that is developed in this repository.

 ## Screenshot